 The costs to individuals and organizations of information disclosure can produce severe financial consequences for the companies that hosted the data to compensate them for their loss.
 Regulatory penalties can add heavy financial burdens on top of this, and the damage to a company’s reputation for failed data security can put it out of business.

 Some companies have been trading in the data they gather about individuals and companies without their clear knowledge, which is a fairly new concern going beyond inadvertent disclosure.
 In some cases, the data involves information about their habits, preferences and other personal data from the marketing realm, while other times this “marketing data” crosses over into highly protected realms such as financial and health information.

 As alarms are being sounded about how much highly personal data is being traded between companies, Gartner’s timely alarm is being sounded to remind companies that this is a time of reaction: individuals asserting their rights regarding companies’ newly disclosed actions, governments creating new restrictions and requirements, and industry ethics and digital privacy rules being designed to help avert overly restrictive government actions to regulate what business has not so far self-controlled.

 Questions Remain Unanswered

 All this is on the eve of advances in AI and the use of currently gathered data sets that could cross important lines in society.
-Healthcare operations, the movement of people between countries and the operation of international markets are a few of the large-scale targets that ethical and privacy considerations will likely address in 2019 and going forward.
-Technology and government leaders hope to provide constructive solutions, but the issues themselves are still poorly defined.
+Healthcare operations, the movement of people between countries and the operation of international markets are a few of the large-scale targets that privacy and ethical considerations will likely address in 2019 and going forward.
+Technology and government leaders hope to provide constructive solutions including evolving privacy laws, but the issues themselves are still poorly defined.